leegee/Mootools-Knob/README.md

 TO DO
 -----

-* Double click support is nearly available, but how to convert an angle to a value?
+* Double click support seems to miss the very minimum value of the range.

+* Considering if the knob should support more intuative dragging, dependant upon the knob's current value.

 FAQ
 ---